pocomane/brewed-in-the-apocalypse/bita-strong.md

 The scenarist will said which rolls will be affected and when the bonus will end.
 This move can act as an opposition roll.

-__Experience__ When something important happens in the fiction, the scenarist will ask to all the protagonists do add a new trait to their character sheet.
+__Experience (move)__ When something important happens in the fiction, the scenarist will ask to all the protagonists do add a new trait to their character sheet.
 The trait is selected by each protagonist, but if it is completely new, all the people at the table should agree on using it.

-__Death__ Optionally, during the setup, a value for the sum of the harms, e.g.
+__Death (move)__ When a character has more than 8 harms, the scenarist will tell about his death.
+Optionally this value can be changed during the setup, or this move can be completely removed, if all agree.

-8, can be decided.
-It will trigger the character death.
-A protagonist can always create a new character starting with the same number of traits of the others.
+A new character may be always introduced in the game, starting with the same number of traits of the others.

 ```html,page,break